 SELMA, Calif. – When Dave Biswell started Ethylene Control in 1986, he was working out of the back of his pickup truck with a spare bedroom for an office.
 He was calling on packinghouse managers to sell a product that few people knew anything about.

 Since 1986, we’ve been blessed with many loyal customers.
 Most all of them are still with us today because they’ve seen the value of the products and services that we provide.
 In addition, my staff has been a real key element in the success of Ethylene Control.
-Several employees like sales and office manager Norma Hollnagel has been here since 2000, production manager Dan Deluca have been with ECI since 1996 and Matt Nelsen has been with us since just after ECI began.
+Dan Deluca has been with ECI since 1996 and Matt Nelsen was with us since just after ECI began until his untimely death.
 All of our employees and distributors have played a big part in our success – Dave Biswell

-Biswell provides patented Power Pellets, filters, sachets and EC-3+ filtration systems to such companies as Dole Fresh Fruit Co., Del Monte, Transfresh Corporation, Costco Wholesale, Inc., Save Mart, Supervalu and many more.
+Biswell provides patented Super Fresh Media, filters, sachets and EC-3+ filtration systems to such companies as Dole Fresh Fruit Co., Del Monte, Transfresh Corporation, Costco Wholesale, Inc., Albertsons, Save Mart, Smart & Final, Supervalu, Sysco and many more.
 That’s a huge jump from his humble beginning, servicing a few kiwi packinghouses in the Central San Joaquin Valley of California.

-The workhorse of Biswell’s enterprise is the EC-3+ filtration machine that he initially designed and constructed using a 55-gallon drum.
+The workhorse of Biswell’s enterprise is the EC-3+ Clean Air system that he initially designed and constructed using a 55-gallon drum.
 Since then he has designed a prefabricated highly efficient ethylene gas scrubber and has thousands of them in packing facilities, food service, retail distribution centers and cut flower operations scattered around the world.

 The Early Days